 Similarly to the first step in this short guide, a review of your current cybersecurity defences can be incredibly beneficial before investing in cyber insurance.
 This is because the defences you have in place as an organisation can influence your liability in the eyes of insurance providers.
 If your organisation already has recognised or certified cybersecurity defences in place, some insurers will offer discounts or reductions in price – so make sure you have a thorough overview of these.
 They might look like:

 - Managed Detection and Response (MDR)

 - Next-generation firewalls

-A comprehensive risk management strategy will also demonstrate that your organisation is proactively managing how it can more effectively defend against cyber threats.
+A comprehensive risk management strategy will also demonstrate that your organisation is proactively managing how to defend against cyber threats more effectively.
 In addition to lowering premiums, this lets your providers, customers and partners know that you’re taking your cybersecurity seriously.

-Cyber insurance should be tailored to your organisation, the industry it operates in and its security posture but policies can vary greatly.
-Some may cover attacks from new types of threats as well as offer consultancy and risk management support, but it will be up to your organisation to ensure it has a policy in line with essential priorities and objectives.
-In addition, most policies will be reviewed every 12 months so you will be required to maintain accurate and up-to-date information otherwise you could risk invalidating any claims.
+Cyber insurance should be tailored to your organisation, its industry, and its security posture, but policies can vary greatly.
+Some may cover attacks from new threats and offer consultancy and risk management support, but it will be up to your organisation to ensure it has a policy aligned with essential priorities and objectives.
+In addition, most policies will be reviewed every 12 months, so you will be required to maintain accurate and up-to-date information; otherwise, you could risk invalidating any claims.

-Cyber insurance is a worthwhile addition to any organisation’s cybersecurity, and for some it will be essential.
-The important thing though is to remember that your organisation alone is responsible for its overall cybersecurity maturity, and unfortunately no level of cyber insurance will prevent cyber attacks from happening – but it can greatly minimise the impact on your organisation.
+Cyber insurance is a worthwhile addition to any organisation’s cyber security; it will be essential for some.
+The important thing, though, is to remember that your organisation alone is responsible for its overall cybersecurity maturity, and unfortunately, no level of cyber insurance will prevent cyber attacks from happening – but it can greatly minimise the impact on your organisation.